Revenera logo

 The ultimate barometer of a successful product monetization strategy is getting customers to see value in your solution, otherwise you’ll inevitably lose them.

-However, there are many hurdles to achieving price and value alignment, with a lack of insights to monetize the most valuable features reported by 42% of respondents. behind a lack of insights into new personas and customer acceptance of new models:
+However, there are many hurdles to achieving price and value alignment, with a lack of insights into user profiles and their priorities reported by 50% of respondents, and disparate entitlement management systems reported by 49%:

-Again, the case to embrace usage analytics is underscored with these findings, as getting clarity on how your product is being used can shine a light on monetization opportunities while also helping customer success teams drive adoption in under-utilized areas.
+Again, the case to embrace usage analytics is underscored with these findings, as getting clarity on how your product is being used can shine a light on monetization opportunities while also helping customer success teams drive adoption in under-utilized areas, helping you reduce SaaS churn rates.

 Ultimately, the more insights you glean into your audience, the better you can tailor your roadmap and communications, making you progressively indispensable as users become embedded in your world.